-Graduate students are eligible to participate in the Federal Stafford Loan Program (subsidized or unsubsidized).
+Graduate students are eligible to participate in the Federal Stafford Loan Program (subsidized or unsubsidized) and Federal PLUS Loan Program.
 California residents who are able to demonstrate financial need and their intent to become college or university faculty members may apply for a California Graduate Fellowship Grant.

 Federal Stafford loans are federally guaranteed low-cost, noncredit-based loans.
-Through a combination of Subsidized Stafford and Unsubsidized Stafford Loans, BSM students may borrow up to \$10,500 and graduate students up to \$18,500 each two-trimester period.
-These loans must be coordinated with other aid and cannot exceed the total cost of attendance.
+Through a combination of Subsidized Stafford and Unsubsidized Stafford Loans, BSM students may borrow up to \$10,500 and graduate students up to \$20,500 each two-trimester period.
+The Federal Graduate PLUS loan is credit-based.
+This loan has no aggregate limit and is available to graduate students only.
+The annual amount of the Graduate PLUS loan cannot exceed the difference between the annual cost of attendance and other financial aid.
+These loans must be coordinated with other aid and cannot exceed the total cost of attendance

-To apply for federal and state financial aid programs, students must complete a Free Application for Federal Student Aid (FAFSA) form as well as the Graziadio School Application for Financial Aid and submit all required documents to the Graziadio School Financial Aid Office.
+To apply for federal and state financial aid programs, students must complete a Free Application for Federal Student Aid (FAFSA) form and the Graziadio School Application for Financial Aid as well as submit all required documents to the Graziadio School Financial Aid Office.
 Applications are reviewed throughout the year; however, during peak periods, students should allow a few weeks for application processing.